chenxinstat/chenxinstat.github.io/exp_aame_ts.md

-Here is an example implementation of Auto Adaptive M-Estimation (AAME) for in R, finding the mean and the autoregressive coefficients of a data, and the innovation density, with a heavy-tailed and autocorrelated error.
+Here are two example implementations of Auto Adaptive M-Estimation (AAME) for in R, finding the mean and the autoregressive coefficients of a data, and the innovation density, with a heavy-tailed and autocorrelated error.

+The first example will have AR(1) error with order p = 1, the second example will have AR(3) error with order p = 3.

 1. Run this in R: [AAME_AR functions](functions_osar.r)